Software projects are in a boom moment; any person working in a tech role has experienced this feeling of having selected the correct path.

 3. Communication

 In a fast-paced environment, it is easy to miscommunicate.
 Everything happening simultaneously, and many people trying to collaborate to make a better product could be overwhelming sometimes.
-Just breathe, get organized, do it quickly; find a way to iterate in the feedback, and make sure the whole team is 100% focused on what is happening with the product, events, deadlines, etc. That will make it easier to react smoothly to the constant changes.
+Just breathe, get organized, do it quickly; find a way to iterate on the feedback, and make sure the whole team is 100% focused on what is happening with the product, events, deadlines, etc. That will make it easier to react smoothly to the constant changes.

 4. Ask Questions and anticipate